Officers:

 Membership Appointments:

-The President and Vice-President share the co-chairmanship and serve one year in each office.
+The Vice-President shall serve as co-chairman of the Program Committee with the host of the annual meeting.
 Members are appointed by the co-chairs.
-They assist the Chair with program planning and distribution, local arrangements and publicity, hospitality, registration, etc., for the Annual Meeting.
+They assist the co-chairs with program planning and distribution, local arrangements and publicity, hospitality, registration, etc., for the Annual Meeting.

 Duties and Responsibilities of the Committee:

-- Issue complimentary registration, banquet or luncheon tickets, to non-members who assist the Program Chair with the Annual Meeting.
-This is decided at the discretion of the Program Chair and the President.
-(Usually these non-members are paraprofessional staff working at the institution of the Program Chair.).
+8. Issue complimentary registration, banquet or luncheon tickets, to non-members who assist the Program Chair with the Annual Meeting.
+This is decided at the discretion of the Program Chair and the Vice President.

 The Strategic Planning Committee will formulate the Association's Strategic Plan in accordance with the Association's Mission.